rayokota/generator-angular-dropwizard/README.md

     yo angular-dropwizard

-Compile the service:
+Package the service:

-    mvn compile
+    mvn package

 Run the service: